 Your screen will look something like the screenshot below:

-Changing your default password is important if your Raspberry Pi is connected to the Internet.
-SSH is enabled by default in the Raspbian image and this makes it vulnerable to hackers.
+Changing your default password is important if your Raspberry Pi is connected to the Internet or you are using SSH.
 Change your password and stay secure!

 … oh just make sure you don’t forget the new password!